 Photo Credit: Little Traverse Historical Society

-Originally called McCarthy Hall, the building was constructed by Alanso McCarthy in 1875.
+Originally called McCarty Hall, the building was constructed by Alanso McCarty in 1875.
 It was a billiard hall that served “intoxicating beverages.”
 As a male-only establishment, the Sampling Room offered enticing items such as cigars, wines, and liquor to customers.

 In 1888, the building was purchased by Frank J. Gruclich who changed the name to The Annex.
 At this time, food was incorporated into the business.
 It provided dining and entertainment to guests of the adjacent Cushman Hotel.
 A garden patio was added to the east side of the building and referred to as the Palm Garden.
 On the interior, a 32 foot solid mahogany bar was installed.
 At the time, there were no windows, so gas lighting was used to brighten the dark interior.